m-nobre/team-profiler/README.md

 Please remember that despite the apparent stability, this is still in development and should be only used as a starting point for more robust solution
 ## Installation

+>:warning: **New applications only**
+>Team-Profiler should only be installed into new Laravel Jetstream applications
+>Requirements:
+>> EN locale
+>> Creates a Lang/en.json file, does not exist in new applications.
+>> To change denomination from "project" please publish config file.
+>> Once denomination has been changed, lang file needs to be deleted so it's generated using the new denomination.
+>For all the reasons above, Team-Profiler should **only** be installed into **new** Laravel Jetstream applications, attempting to install Team-Profiler into an existing Laravel application may result in unexpected behavior, issues and/or loss of data (namely routes or translations being replaced).
+>Routes will be added to routes/web.php and translation file will be added as lang/en.json, make sure to back up these files case theres work you would like to save or ensure it is only installed on a new application.

 You may use Composer to install Team Profiler into your new Laravel Jetstream project:

 ```bash
 composer require m-nobre/team-profiler
 ```

->:warning: **New applications only**
->Team-Profiler should only be installed into new Laravel Jetstream applications and in EN locale.
->Attempting to install Team-Profiler into an existing Laravel application may result in unexpected behavior, issues and/or loss of data: Routes will be added to routes/web.php and translation file will be added as lang/en.json, make sure to back up these files case theres work you would like to save or ensure it is only installed on a new application.

-After installing the Team-Profiler package, new routes will be added to your main routes file, these routes are written in a **non-intrusive** way as auto-removal is not available, these routes can manually be removed upon uninstallation.

 ## Publish Assets